 - In the realm of electric skateboards, Hub Motor Drives are widely used due to their compact design and quiet operation.
 These motors are embedded directly in the wheels, offering a clean and maintenance-friendly setup.

-- An advanced evolution of this system is the Planetary Gear Drive—a high-torque upgrade built upon the hub motor concept.
-By integrating a compact gear reduction mechanism inside the motor housing, this design amplifies torque output significantly.
+- An advanced evolution of this system is the Planetary Gear Drive, a high-torque upgrade built upon the hub motor concept.
+By integrating a compact gear reduction mechanism within the motor housing, this design significantly amplifies torque output.

 While standard hub motors suffice for light commuting and flat surfaces, planetary gear drives are better suited for riders requiring stronger acceleration and load-bearing capabilities.
 The internal gearing acts as a torque multiplier, enabling the board to handle steeper inclines, rougher surfaces, and heavier loads with greater stability.